THE HISTORY OF UNION BAPTIST CHURCH IN SPRINGFIELD, IL.

 • 17th Pastor – Reverend T. Ray McJunkins

 • Reverend T. Ray McJunkins accepted the call as pastor of Union Baptist Church on July 31, 2002, becoming only the fourth pastor in 96 years of Union Baptist Church’s history.
-Pastor McJunkins, wife Dietra and daughter Chelsea, moved to Springfield in August 2002.
+Pastor McJunkins, wife Dietra and daughter Chelsea, moved to Springfield the very next month in August of 2002.

-• Pastor Mac, as he is affectionately called, continued with the Lord’s plan to expand our facilities so that we can minister not only to our membership, but to the community as well.
-In addition, he has enhanced the role of Christian Education and thus the Church is growing both spiritually and physically.
+• Pastor Mac, as he is affectionately called, continued with the Reverend Shoultz’s and the Lord’s plan to expand Unions facilities ministering not only to our membership, but the community.
+In addition, he enhanced the role of Christian Education resulting in Unions growth both spiritually and physically.

-• Groundbreaking in June 2004 for a new $4.5 million, 40,000 square foot facility; including new sanctuary, educational wing, and Family Life Center (Gymnasium).
+• Breaking ground in June 2004 for $4.5 million, a 40,000 square foot facility; including new sanctuary, educational wing, and Family Life Center (Gymnasium) was constructed.

-• The building program saw the fruits of its labor when the first service was held in the new Sanctuary on Christmas Day, December 25, 2005.
-Through Pastor McJunkin’s leadership by the grace of God, the now 60,000 square foot facility has enhanced the ministry of Union Baptist Church and provides a venue for ministry outreach on local, regional, and national levels.
-Union Baptist Church facility often referred to as “The 1405” encompass a one block radius of Monroe and Adams Streets north and south with 14th and 15th Streets east and west.
-The 24-unit Senior Citizen low-rise apartment complex which was opened on March 10, 1991, encompasses the adjacent block of Adams and Washington Streets and 14th and 15th Streets.
-The ministries of Union Baptist Church at “The 1405” serves the entire city of Springfield while holding fast to our Mission/Vision Statement: “We, the Union Baptist Church, are committed to meeting the needs of the total person; the physical, the spiritual, as well as a concern for the social and economic wellbeing.
-Through the preaching and teaching of the Gospel of Jesus Christ in the form of both an outreach and inner ministry, the kingdom will be advanced, and humanity will be made whole.”
+• The first service in the new Sanctuary was held on Christmas Day, December 25, 2005.
+Through Pastor McJunkin’s leadership, and by the grace of God, the now 60,000 square foot facility has enhanced the ministry of Union Baptist Church and provides a venue for ministry outreach on local, regional, and national levels.
+Union Baptist Church facility often referred to as “The 1405” encompasses a one block radius of Monroe & Adams Street north & south ,and 14th & 15th Street east & west and includes the 24-unit Senior Citizen low-rise apartment complex that was opened on March 10, 1991.
+The ministries of Union Baptist Church at “The 1405” serve the entire city of Springfield while holding fast to our Mission Statement: “We, Union Baptist Church, are committed to meeting the needs of the total person; the physical, the spiritual, as well as a concern for their social and economic wellbeing.
+Through the preaching & teaching of the Gospel of Jesus Christ in the form of both an outreach and inner ministry, the kingdom will be advanced, and humanity will be made whole.”